The 200-Hour CPL Trap: The Learn and Earn Aviation Pathway

 "I have my CPL and 200 hours, but the airlines want 500.
 How am I supposed to close that gap without going broke?"

-This is the 200-Hour CPL Trap, a classic “Catch-22”: You need flying hours to get the job, but you need the job to afford the hours.
+This is the 200-Hour CPL Trap, a classic "Catch-22": You need flying hours to get the job, but you need the job to afford the hours.
+(Read our detailed CPL Cost Guide to understand the real financial breakdown.)
 In the United States, this gap is bridged through structured instructor pathways.
 In India, that bridge barely existed.

 Until now.